nafna-f/project00/README.md

 CSS and all that stylin' jazz: Chloe

 ## Description:
-A a collaborative blog-posting and sharing website that takes a better approach than traditional social media.
+A collaborative blog-posting and sharing website that takes a better approach than traditional social media.
 Users can register, log in, and explore different blog categories such as Sports, Politics, Business, Lifestyle, and Arts.
 Logged-in users can create, edit, and view blog posts, with options to navigate by category or check out random posts.
 Each user has access to a personalized interface that adapts based on their actions, such as logged-in vs. logged-out views.
 Facebook but cooler.

 ## Install Guide [w.i.p]